 Background to the Solicitors Qualifying Examination (SQE)

-The Solicitors Qualifying Examination (SQE) is due to be introduced from autumn 2021 as a core requirement for qualifying as a solicitor.
+The Solicitors Qualifying Examination (SQE) is being introduced in September 2021 as a core requirement for qualifying as a solicitor.

 - ensuring high standards and consistency in assessing the functioning legal knowledge and skills of prospective solicitors

 - improving access to and diversity in the legal profession